 On 27 June 2019, it was announced that Neto would move to Barcelona for €26m plus €9m in add-ons.
 One day earlier, Barcelona backup goalkeeper Jasper Cillessen left Barcelona for €35m to take Neto’s spot as the starting goalkeeper for Valencia.

 On 10 December 2019, Neto played the full 90 minutes as Barca knocked out Inter Milan out of the Champions League.

 Neto began his career with Brazilian side Athletico Paranaense and later played for Italian side Fiorentina.
 He joined Juventus in 2015, where he won the domestic double in each of his two seasons with the club, serving as a back-up to starter Gianluigi Buffon in the league, but appearing in all of the club’s games in both of their victorious Coppa Italia campaigns.
 In 2017, he joined Spanish side Valencia where he played 67 total games.

 The young 22-year-old has come through the paces at La Masia.
 Playing and proving himself for Barcelona B, he has now earned a chance to train with the first team and learn from the best.

-Barcelona goalkeepers past and present – all ex, former and past Barcelona goalkeepers!
+Old Barcelona goalkeepers in the past and present – all old, ex, former and past Barcelona goalkeepers!

 Barcelona ex goalkeepers?
 Former Barcelona goalkeepers?
 Wich where Barcelona goalkeeper last season?
 So here we take a look at the FC Barcelona goalkeepers 2018.